dongmaster/imigapi/README.md

 end
 ```

-It is best practice to follow the HER (Handlers, Enforcers, Responders) format as seen above, when writing Volapi.ex modules.
+It is best practice to follow the HER (Handlers, Enforcers, Responders) format as seen above, when writing Imagapi.ex modules.

 ## Features not implemented (because of laziness and lack of need of these features)
 - Session resuming (When your connection to Volafile dies, you can resume your session by providing the previously used ids)